karendowling/karendowling.github.io/_pages/about.md

 Site Credit
 ------
 This site was created following [AcademicPages Github.io](academicpages.github.io).
-Many thanks to R.Krishanpriyan for assistance in getting this page started.
+Many thanks to R.Krishnapriyan for assistance in getting this page started.